leoh0/blog/content/post/2020-08-08-one-hidden-feature-and-one-hidden-problem-in-Kubernetes.md

 ---
-title: "2020 08 08 One Hidden Feature and One Hidden Problem in Kubernetes"
+title: "One hidden feature and one hidden problem in kubernetes"
 date: 2020-08-08T01:12:11+09:00
 draft: false
 toc: false